appleparan/auto-lecture-split/README.md

 │   └── model1.yaml
 │
 ├── data
-│   ├── external                # Data from third party sources.
-│   ├── interim                 # Intermediate data that has been transformed.
-│   ├── processed               # The final, canonical data sets for modeling.
-│   └── raw                     # The original, immutable data dump.
 │
 ├── docs                        # Project documentation.
 │
 ├── models                      # Trained and serialized models.
 │
-├── notebooks                   # Jupyter notebooks.
-│
-├── references                  # Data dictionaries, manuals, and all other explanatory materials.
-│
-├── reports                     # Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures                 # Generated graphics and figures to be used in reporting.
-│
 ├── pyproject.toml              # The pyproject.toml file for reproducing the analysis environment.
 ├── src/tests                   # Unit test files.
 │
 └── src/auto_lecture_split      # Source code for use in this project.
-    │
-    ├── __init__.py             # Makes auto_lecture_split a Python module
-    │
-    ├── cli.py                  # Default CLI program
-    │
-    ├── data                    # Data engineering scripts.
-    │
-    ├── models                  # ML model engineering (a folder for each model).
-    │
-    └── visualization           # Scripts to create exploratory and results oriented visualizations.
 ```

 ## For Developers